 To be able to offer and administer VRSPs, administrators must have Autorité des marchés financiers authorization and register their VRSP with Retraite Québec.
-The list of VRSPs registered with Rétraite Québec is provided on their website.
+The full list of VRSPs registered with Retraite Québec is provided on their website.

-Retraite Québec is responsible for overseeing the plans and ensuring that all laws concerning VRSPs are respected, particularly where fee management is concerned.
+Retraite Québec is responsible for overseeing the plans and ensuring that all laws concerning VRSPs are respected.

-Quebec City area: 418-643-8282 Toll free: 1-800-463-8282 Website: rver.gouv.qc.ca
+Quebec City area: 418-643-8282 Toll free: 1-800-463-8282 Website: investment.ssq.ca